 Atom typingΒΆ

-The atom typing is a set of procedures to determine the chemical type of an atom.
-From such, appropriate FF parameters for the atom can be determined, to ensure the FF model is correctly setup for a given set of interactions.
+Atom typing is a set of procedures to determine the chemical type of an atom.
+By doing this, appropriate FF parameters for the atom can be determined to ensure the FF model is correctly set up for a given set of interactions.

 Atom types

-Consider a propanol molecule shown below.
+Consider a propanol molecule such as the one shown below.
 It consists of three different types of elements: carbon, hydrogen and oxygen.
 However, in molecular simulations, atom typing would identify more than three atom types.
-This is because same elemental atoms can behave chemically different depending on their chemical environments.
+This is because the same elemental atoms can behave differently depending on their chemical environment.

-Obviously, some sort of atomic identification would be needed to determine atom types.
-Some of the common atom typing implementions would be either based on, or in combinations of, some file scripts, logic and symbolic syntax.
+Obviously, some sort of atomic identification would be needed to determine the atom types.
+Some of the common atom typing implementations would be either based on, or involve combinations of, some file scripts, logic and symbolic syntax.
 For instance, consider the following two examples of typing procedures:

 Example 1: [CX4](CO)(F)(F)(F)